 Admit it.
 We care about what others think.
 As a society, we have an innate curiosity about what people are using, where they are going and if they would truthfully recommend something.
 These opinions can even influence our own actions.

 Not convinced?
 Consider this.
-The thermostat is expected to hit 90 degrees this weekend, but your AC unit has begun making a funny noise.
+Even though it’s almost fall, the thermostat is expected to hit 90 degrees at least a time or two before the crisp autumn weather arrives.
+But your AC unit has begun making a funny noise.
 You call your go-to AC guy and he can’t get out for another 3 weeks!
 Now what are you going to do?
 In your search for an alternative solution, you turn to Facebook and post “ISO Recommendations” (we love how easy they’ve made it for us!).
 Your online community gives you several names to consider.
-You grab your smartphone and check out a couple of the websites.
+You grab your smartphone and check out a couple of websites.
 While one takes forever to load, the other immediately grabs your attention, with free estimates and a 24-hour guarantee.
 And when you look them up on Yelp, they have an average rating of 4.4.
 You make the call and schedule an appointment for the next day.
 By the weekend you’re sitting comfortable in your cool house, with a new AC guy on speed dial.

 Scenarios like this are commonplace today.
 Word-of-mouth advertising coupled with personal recommendations and online reviews have become a powerful way for businesses to win new customers.